bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 [^2]: The name of this folder looks something like this:<br>
       "twitter-2022-11-07-2366bc80316...4e7b77".

-[^3]: Archive parser's README states that it also produces lists of followers and followings, but I couldn't find this in its output.
-This is not really a problem, as this is already covered by the FediFinder output.
+[^3]: The version of Archive parser I used wasn't able to produce lists of followers and followings.
+More recent versions (20 November 2022 an onward) do have this functionality, but the output is less detailed than FediFinder.
+Also, it doesn't distinguish between direct follows and follows through a list.
+So it's probably a good idea to use FediFinder for this.

 [^4]: More details can be found [here](https://help.twitter.com/en/managing-your-account/accessing-your-twitter-data), although some of the info looks slightly out of date.